 The Batman and the Changing Identity of the “Superhero” Film

-Unless you have found yourself living under a rock these past few months, you have surely now overfamiliar with the existence of a new Batman film.
+Unless you’ve been living under a rock these past few months you’re surely overfamiliar with the existence of a new Batman film.
 To say it has been overly distributed of late would be something of an understatement.
-Anyone with the modern expectation to be able to browse the internet will have more than likely come across interviews, trailers or like-minded commercials.
-Its presence, even at the best of times, has been a tad insistent, even to the more headstrong moviegoer.
-But, such is Hollywood, and such is the reality of modern culture.
+Anyone blessed with the modern Western expectation of being able to browse the internet or switch on a television will have more than likely found its presence across interviews, trailers, and commercials to be a tad insistent, even to the more headstrong moviegoer.
+But such is Hollywood, and such is the reality of modern marketing.

 All in all, this raises intrigue as to the identity of the modern “superhero” film.
 Those familiar with the Arkham game series, as well as the original comics, will point out that Batman was always known as “the world’s greatest detective.”
 But this is more than a simple throwback or redirection, “superhero” films are now so ingrained into our culture that they’re no longer tied to the conventions of the genre.

-Ultimately, the ever-imposing presence of Marvel Studios will stand opposed to this consensus.
-Their respective films almost always offer a tried and tested formula that tends to lack any real sense of innovation.
+Ultimately, the ever-imposing presence of Marvel Studios will likely stand somewhat opposed to this consensus.
+Their respective films typically offer a more tried and tested formula that tends to lack any real sense of innovation.
 But while they have certainly laid the foundations for success, DC has begun to reexamine that significance.
 Likewise, the promise of a new Batman franchise suggests it’s here to stay.